 6. Nylabone Healthy Edibles Wild Bison Chews

-- Natural bison flavor for a unique chewing experience
+- Natural bison flavor for dogs seeking variety

 - Unique bison flavor